Asian stocks higher as investors watch corporate earnings

 Also Monday, Federal Reserve on Monday reported an unexpectedly big 1.3% drop in U.S. industrial production.
 Nearly half of that was blamed on lingering effects of Hurricane Ida.

-In energy markets, benchmark U.S. crude lost 1 cent to $81.68 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, used to price international oils, declined 9 cents to $82.24.
+In energy markets, benchmark U.S. crude gained 72 cents to $82.41 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, used to price international oils, rose 50 cents to $84.83 per barrel in London.